Beta Pictoris: Planetesimal belts

-The dust around Beta Pictoris may be produced by the collisions of large planetesimals.
+Artist's impression of a collision between planetesimals.

 In 2003, imaging of the inner region of the Beta Pictoris system with the Keck II telescope revealed the presence of several features which are interpreted as being belts or rings of material.
 Belts at approximately 14, 28, 52 and 82 astronomical units from the star were detected, which alternate in inclination with respect to the main disk.

 Observations in 2004 revealed the presence of an inner belt containing silicate material at a distance of 6.4 AU from the star.
 Silicate material was also detected at 16 and 30 AU from the star, with a lack of dust between 6.4 and 16 AU providing evidence that a massive planet may be orbiting in this region.
 Magnesium-rich olivine has also been detected, strikingly similar to that found in the Solar System comets and different from the olivine found in Solar System asteroids.
 Olivine crystals can only form closer than 10 AU from the star; therefore they have been transported to the belt after formation, probably by radial mixing.

 Modeling of the dust disk at 100 AU from the star suggests the dust in this region may have been produced by a series of collisions initiated by the destruction of planetesimals with radii of about 180 kilometers.
 After the initial collision, the debris undergoes further collisions in a process called a collisional cascade.
 Similar processes have been inferred in the debris disks around Fomalhaut and AU Microscopii.

 Two giant collisions are thought to have taken place in the past around Beta Pictoris.
 The first suspected collision occurred around 150 years ago and involved a mass between 10^{19} to 10^{21} kg, which translates to a body with a size between 100 and 500 km.
 This collision occurred around 85 au from the host star.
 This first collision could explain the so-called cat's tail seen only in JWST images of the debris disk.
-Comparisons were made between Spitzer observations (2004-2005) and JWST observations (2023).
+Comparisons were made between Spitzer observations (2004–2005) and JWST observations (2023).
 This showed that the 600 Kelvin hot dust continuum, as well as a forsterite signature disappeared.
 This was interpreted as another collision that occurred a few years before 2004.
 The dust produced in the collision was blown out by radiation pressure from the star in the years between 2005 and 2023.